RocketChat/hubot-natural/README.md

 You also can use docker compose files to load a local instance of Rocket.Chat, MongoDB and HubotNatural services, where you can change the parameters if you must.
 It is possible to run services on production or development mode, using the files `production.yml` and `development.yml` respectively.

 ### Development mode

+The first three services(mongo, mongo-init-replica, rocketchat) are being executed with `-d` flag, in order to make this services run in detached mode(background), once this services will probably not be restarted or modified in development time.
+For the Hubot Natural service instead, it's important to monitor logs and status.

 ```sh
 docker-compose -f development.yml up -d mongo
 ```